 *Be sure and read through 'Preparing your items' which should tell you or remind you how to tag just about anything.

-*It is a Spring and Summer Sale so please keep everything seasonally appropriate, however we will accept long sleeve spring type items.
+*It is a Spring and Summer Sale so please keep everything seasonally appropriate, no long sleeves, sweaters, winter boots, scarves/gloves, no winter 'stuff'.
 As always, jeans are accepted year-round.

 *We use a special program to generate computer tags with barcodes which can be accessed via the internet (none of which is stored on the computer itself).
 So for those of you who don't own a computer, if you have a friend with a laptop and internet access you're in business!
 That also means that all your tagging information can be accessed (with username and password) at any time, from any computer with internet access; which means you can print your tags any time, anywhere.
 Just don't forget to use card stock and not copy paper.
 60lb cardstock or heavier.
 The scanner seems to prefer WHITE card stock.
 Even pastels sometimes are not scannable.
 PLEASE NO DARK COLORS!

 *Just a few words-to-the-wise.....
 STOCK UP EARLY!
 Don't wait till the last minute to buy your supplies or you won't be able to find any.
 Wire hangers, cardstock and safety pins seem to be the most sought after items as drop-off draws nearer but by all means, don't forget ink for the printer!
 Other supplies to have on hand include clear packing tape, blue painters tape (to prevent damage on fragile or paper items), cleaning wipes, zip-ties and zip-lock bags in assorted sizes. *Do NOT use the Dollar General type safety pins.
 These are extremely flimsy pins and will NOT hold clothes/pants onto the hangers.